 Can Merkel cell carcinoma be found early?

-Merkel cell carcinoma (MCC) and many other skin cancers can often be found early, when they are likely to be easier to treat.
+Merkel cell carcinoma (MCC) and many other skin cancers often can be found early, when they are likely to be easier to treat.

 You can play an important role in finding skin cancer early.
 Learn the patterns of moles, blemishes, freckles, and other marks on your skin so that you’ll notice any changes.

 It’s important to check all over your skin, preferably once a month.
 Self-exams are best done in a well-lit room in front of a full-length mirror.
 Use a hand-held mirror for areas that are hard to see, such as the backs of your thighs.

 Examine all areas, including your palms and soles, scalp, ears, nails, and your back.
 (For a more thorough description of a skin self-exam, see Skin Cancer: Prevention and Early Detection.)
 A friend or family member can also help you with these exams, especially for those hard-to-see areas, such as your scalp and back.